tony2yang/Data_analysis/README.md

 # Data_analysis
-##Item One:
+##Item One:<br>
 	Description:<br>
-  	Analyze the history records of double red winning numbers to perdict lottery number.
+  	Analyze the history records of double red winning numbers to perdict lottery number.<br>
-	Step:
+	Step:<br>
-		1. Crawl data from the official site
+		1. Crawl data from the official site<br>
-			1a. sort the blue numbers before load data
+			1a. sort the blue numbers before load data<br>
-		2. load data to Mysql
+		2. load data to Mysql<br>
-		3. analysze data by using python tools
+		3. analysze data by using python tools<br>